Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Abstract

 \section{Abstract}

-Let $D$ be a strongly $J$-pseudoconvex domain, with a connected boundary, relatively compact in an almost complex manifold $(M,J)$.
-We prove that $D$, endowed with its Kobayashi pseudodistance, is Gromov hyperbolic if and only if $D$ is Kobayashi hyperbolic (or equivalently Brody hyperbolic).
-As an application we prove that every relatively compact region $D=\{\rho < 0\}$ in $(M,J)$, where $\rho$ is strictly plurisubharmonic in a neighborhood of $\overline{D}$, is Gromov hyperbolic.
+Let $D=\{\rho < 0\}$ be a smooth relatively compact domain in an almost complex manifold $(M,J)$, where $\rho$ is a smooth defining function of $D$, strictly $J$-plurisubharmonic in a neighborhood of the closure $\overline{D}$ of $D$.
+We prove that $D$ has a connected boundary and is Gromov hyperbolic.